kirinote/optino_link/README.md

 The small size of the LCD display is because updating the display is a very heavy processing task for the communication unit.
 Also, since computational resources cannot be allocated to debounce key inputs, the signal must be shaped using a filter on the circuit side.

 To reduce the number of parts, it is preferable to adopt a module that integrates the TFT display and keys.
-Although the manufacturer is unknown, such modules can be obtained on AliExpress.
-An excellent component that implements a minimal UI with a small footprint.
+Although the manufacturer is unknown, such modules can be readily and reasonably obtained on AliExpress, and serve as an excellent component that implements a minimal UI with a small footprint.

 ![Display module](./img/display.png)